Breastfeeding vs bottle-feeding for jaw development.

 - Helps to control milk once in the mouth

 Breastfeeding increases mandibular sagittal growth, through movements of the mandible during sucking.
 The mandible, or bottom jaw, must move forward to grasp onto and support the breast below the nipple.
 This activity aids growth and development of the mandible muscles and bone.

 Breastfeeding establishes a nasal breathing pattern as babies instinctively breathe solely through their nose.
 This encourages the growth of nasal airways and initiates proper closed mouth breathing habits.

 When breastfeeding, the baby should be upright.
 When they are lying down or in a head-back position, the bottom jaw struggles to protrude forward enough to latch properly.
 When milk is flowing back into the mouth, it impacts on the development of the tongue and swallowing action.

 How does bottle-feeding impact on jaw development?

-Bottle-feeding doesn’t aid craniofacial development in the same way due to many factors including placement of the tongue and the suction action.
+Bottle-feeding doesn’t aid craniofacial development in the same way due to varying factors.
+A key factor is the placement of the tongue and the baby’s suction action.